SwingGuy1024/DogTags/README.md

 # DogTags

+## This is still in alpha development.
+The API is still in flux.
+Some of this may be out-of-date, but will be updated soon.

 Java Utility to generate a fast equals and hash code generation using reflection.
 While this capability is covered by `org.apache.commons.lang3.builder.EqualsBuilder`, performance tests show that DogTags run anywhere from 1.5 to 20 times faster, depending on circumstances.
 The performance gains are greatest for objects with no similarities.